 Warning: this page contains reference to people who have died.

 There have now been at least 495 Indigenous deaths in custody in the 30 years since the findings of the Royal Commission into Aboriginal Deaths in Custody were handed down in 1991.

-As at 17 July, there have been ten deaths since March.
+As at 17 July, there had been ten deaths since March.
 If our entire population died in custody at this rate, we would have seen 303 deaths in that time.
 There would be outrage and there would be action.

 And this situation is rapidly becoming more urgent.
 Not only does the threat of Covid pose a real health threat, but incarcerated people are unable to see their families.

 It's time for the Australian Government to listen to repeated criticism from the UN and fully implement the Commission's recommendations.

 It's time to address issues with systemic police racism.